ChainSafe/Multix/README.md

 # go back to the root
 cd ..

-# kill any docker and launch the full setup.
-It will
+# Launch the full setip.
+It will:
 # - delete any previous Chopsticks database
+# - launch a docker with the indexer db
 # - launch a Chopsticks node
 # - build and launch a subsquid indexer pointed at Chopsticks
 # - launch a graphQL server for the squid
-# - launch the UI
+# - launch the UI with local env pointed at Chopsticks
-docker compose down; docker compose up db -d; rm db.sqlite*; npm run start:chopsticks-test-build-and-launch-all
+rm db.sqlite*; npm run start:chopsticks-test-build-and-launch-all

 yarn ui:test
 ```